Ivo-Balbaert/The_Way_to_Jai/book/34_Other_useful_modules.md

 ```

 ### 34.3.3 Using a pool with a macro
-Here is an example (taken from the Jai Wiki site) showing how to use
+Here is an example (taken from the Jai Wiki site) showing how to use a pool in a macro.
 See *34.5_macro_pool.jai*:
 ```c++
 #import "Basic";